MaidScientistIzutsumiMarin/tumblrbot/README.md

 - Reorganize the config.
 - Finish updating [README.md].
 - Look into places more-itertools can help.
-- Look into other Tumblr NPF libraries.
-Not having to manage that would remove a huge amount of complexity.
 - Make this an installable [pip] package.
 - Add in-program configuration for non-defaulted [Settings].
-- Rename objects in documentation like `training data` to `examples`.

 **Please submit an issue or contact us for features you want to added/reimplemented.**